Björk: Biophilia Live

 Biophilia Live is a 2014 British concert film by Björk, directed and edited by Peter Strickland and Nick Fenton.
-The film features Björk performing tracks from her Biophilia Tour, which started in June 2011 and ended in September 2013.
+The film features Björk performing tracks from her Biophilia tour, which started in June 2011 and ended in September 2013.
 It was filmed at Alexandra Palace in London on 3 September 2013, and had a theatrical premiere at the Tribeca Film Festival on 26 April 2014 with screenings across the world throughout the same year.

 The film was released on home video in three separate editions (3×LP + DVD, 2×CD + DVD, and 2×CD + Blu-ray) on 25 November 2014.

-Background and production
+Background

-The Biophilia Tour began on 27 June 2011 at the Manchester International Festival and spanned 3 years.
+The Biophilia tour began on 27 June 2011 at the Manchester International Festival and spanned 3 years.
 Several innovate instruments were created and utilized for the tour, including a musical Tesla coil, a midi-controlled gamelan-celesta hybrid, a pendulum harp and perhaps the concert's most unwieldy instrument, The Sharpsichord created by Henry Dagg in the UK.
 Björk chose a very specific format for the tour to show off all the instruments and create an intimate feeling: she and the musicians would be on a circular stage at the center of the venue and the audience would form all around them, free to move about and get a look at the various instruments placed throughout different parts of the stage.